egorsmkv/Scribosermo/extras/nemo/README.md

     --volume `pwd`/checkpoints/:/checkpoints/ -it onnx-tf
   ```

-- Transfer the pretrained weights, or run some tests to check the .onnx model and data pipeline:
+- Transfer the pretrained weights, or run some tests to check the .onnx model and data pipeline: \
+  (Note that currently the calculated spectrogram differs between the pipeline here and the one from nemo)

   ```bash
   # Uncomment the required calls at the bottom